ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 ## Introduction and Motivation

 Since its discovery, the COVID-19 pandemic has quickly become a worldwide crisis that is threatening public health.
-By the time of writing this report, there have been over 4.3 millions infections and 149 thousands deaths cumulatively in the United States and over 16.2 millions cases and 648 thousands deaths worldwide [1].
+By the time of writing this report, there have been over 4.3 millions infections and 149 thousands deaths cumulatively in the United States and over 16.2 millions cases and 648 thousands deaths worldwide ('Google News', 2020).
 Polarized emotion arises as people facing this unprecedented event and could lead to social unrest.
 When trying to mitigate such public health risk and reopen business, policy makers need to know the real-time and accurate assessment of the public sentiment so that they can make the most effective regulations accordingly.

 ### Why Twitter?
 However, the traditional approaches like census or sampling are either slow or not comprehensive.
 Instead, we aim to provide a faster and more comprehensive assessment of public sentiment.
 This could be done by performing sentiment analysis on the recent tweet data using machine learning approaches.
 Nowadays, people frequently share personal experience which may contain a certain level of  sentiment on social media.
-Especially for Twitter, the US accounts for 31 millions active daily users becoming a decent resource  to collect the public’s sentiment [2].
+Especially for Twitter, the US accounts for 31 millions active daily users becoming a decent resource  to collect the public’s sentiment ('OMNICORE', 2020).
 Given the large number of active users, mining tweets has the potential to give fast and real estimation of people’s sentiment towards the pandemic.

 ### Project Overview
 In our work, we acquired two datasets on twitter sentiment analysis subsequently.
-The first is the a COVID-19 specific sentiment analysis dataset [] found online when we first started the project.
+The first is the a COVID-19 specific sentiment analysis dataset (Lamsal, 2020) found online when we first started the project.
 It contains over 150 thousands geo-tagged tweets mined with 54 COVID-19 related keywords.
 However, the sentiment score was assessed using an existing API and not accurate as discovered by our inspection.
 Thus, we switched our dataset option, but meanwhile, we exploited the geo-tagging feature of this dataset to vividly demonstrate our results by geographically plotting the sentiment.
-We eventually trained our models on Sentiment140 [], a balanced tweet sentiment analysis dataset contains 1.6 millions tweets classified using emoticons, a method could classify the sentiment at a high accuracy [].
+We eventually trained our models on Sentiment140 (Go et al, 2009), a balanced tweet sentiment analysis dataset contains 1.6 millions tweets classified using emoticons, a method could classify the sentiment at a high accuracy (Read et al, 2005).
 We assessed and compared our performance on a manually graded testset provided by the dataset owner.

 The second step is to extract textual content from Twitter via hydrator or Twitter API.
 In the third step, we perform preprocessing on the raw tweets.
 This includes removing punctuations, hashtags, and url, performing word normalization, creating vector space format and feature selection etc..